FAQ

 Q: How did you create those 3D views of the bridges?

 A: Actually, I only cleaned them up and replaced missing parts.
 I neither created those drawings in the first place, nor do I know for sure which software has been used.
 I can only say that it was a 2D illustration program.
-My best guess is Adobe Illustrator, since that is what most people working in that business seem to be using.
+My best guess is Adobe Illustrator, since that is what most people working in that business seemed to be using.

 Q: Could you give me some advice on 3D starship design?